CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ## Is the CyVerse Curated Data Repository right for my data?

-**Important: Before requesting a permanent identifier in CyVerse Curated Data through the Data Commons, answer the following series of questions.**
+**Before requesting a permanent identifier in CyVerse Curated Data through the Data Commons**, answer the following series of questions.

 ### Question 1.
 Do you have a CyVerse account?

 -   Are you a registered CyVerse user?
-If not, register at .
+If not, register at [CyVerse User Portal](https://user.cyverse.org/).
 -   If so, have you used the Discovery Environment (DE)?
 -   The tools for submitting data to Data Commons Curated Data are simple to use and available as part of the DE.
-At a minimum, you should be able to upload and organize your data using the DE or , and be able to apply a .
+At a minimum, you should be able to upload and organize your data using the DE or command-line tools, and be able to apply a template.

 ### Question 2.
 Is your data ready for publication?